Telecom Italia cuts 2013 core profit guidance

-MILAN (Reuters) - Italy’s biggest phone group Telecom Italia (TLIT.MI) cut on Friday its guidance on 2013 core profits citing the difficult economic situation, tough competition and adverse regulation.
+MILAN, Aug 2 (Reuters) - Italy’s biggest phone group Telecom Italia cut on Friday its guidance on 2013 core profits citing the difficult economic situation, tough competition and adverse regulation.

-In a statement the company said it now expected 2013 organic earnings before interest, tax, depreciation and amortization to drop at a mid-single-digit rate, from previous guidance of a low single-digit fall.
+In a statement the company said it now expected 2013 organic earnings before interest, tax, depreciation and amortisation to drop at a mid-single-digit rate, from previous guidance of a low single-digit fall.

 Telecom Italia confirmed its willingness to spin off its fixed-line network and stuck to its other full-year targets for stable organic revenues and adjusted net debt falling to below 27 billion euros ($35.73 billion) from 28.8 billion euros at end-June.